mdumke/hadoop-example/2-example-app/README.md

 Notice how this is already an example of a `reduce` operation: we have compressed the list of names into a single number.

-In this example, we have counted the number of characters while iterating over the names.
-A second approach would be to first count the characters of each word, and then, in a second step, sum up all the counts.
+In this example, we have counted the number of characters *while* iterating over the names.
+An alternative approach would be to first count the characters in each word, and then, in a second step, sum up all the counts.

 ```py
 """ Counting characters in two steps """